Current Grad Students in History of Art

-Emily Alesandrini is an art historian, curator, and advocate working in Philadelphia and New York.
-A second-year graduate student in the History of Art department at Bryn Mawr, she received her BA in Art History from Smith College and her MA in Art History from Tulane University.
-Her research concerns contemporary representations of race and gender with a particular focus on issues of displacement and the body in art by womxn and artists of color.
-She has contributed to exhibition planning and publications at Wave Hill in the Bronx, The Studio Museum in Harlem, The Contemporary Arts Center in New Orleans, and The Art Institute of Chicago.
+Emily Alesandrini (she/her) is an art historian, independent curator, and advocate working in Philadelphia and New York.
+A third-year graduate student in the History of Art department at Bryn Mawr, her research concerns contemporary representations of race and gender with a particular focus on issues of opacity, ornament, and the diasporic body in art by women and artists of color.
+Alesandrini strives to spotlight underrepresented voices in the field and work in community-based collaboration to subvert systems of oppression and erasure within and beyond art history.
+She has contributed to exhibition planning and publications at Wave Hill in the Bronx, The Studio Museum in Harlem, The Contemporary Arts Center in New Orleans, The Ford Foundation Gallery in New York, The Art Institute of Chicago, The Museum of Sex in New York, and The Elizabeth Foundation for the Arts in New York (forthcoming).
+Alesandrini graduated from Smith College with Latin Honors and a BA in Art History.
+As a fully-funded Elizabeth Allison Emory Scholar, she earned her MA in Modern and Contemporary Art History from Tulane University.
+She currently serves as the Curatorial Fellow in Bryn Mawr’s Special Collections.

 Nina is a Ph.D. candidate in history of art.
 Her dissertation examines the material culture of domestic space and the global origins of late nineteenth-century home decorating.
 She received her B.A. in history and art history from Victoria University of Wellington, New Zealand, in 2012 and earned her M.A. at Bryn Mawr in 2018 with a thesis focusing on the use of Japanese decorative arts by middle-class American women.
 Nina has worked at the National Library of New Zealand’s Alexander Turnbull Library and has held graduate internships in the American Wing of the Metropolitan Museum of Art and in Bryn Mawr College's Special Collections, where she curated the exhibition “All-Over Design”: Lockwood de Forest between Ahmedabad and Bryn Mawr in 2019.
 She holds the 2021-2023 Marie Zimmermann Collections Fellowship from the Decorative Arts Trust and is researching the Frank Lloyd Wright-designed Smith House for Cranbrook Center for Collections and Research in Bloomfield Hills, MI.